MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

       - [https://cocos2d-x.org/docs/installation/Windows/](https://cocos2d-x.org/docs/installation/Windows/)
       - [https://cocos2d-x.org/docs/editors_and_tools/cocosCLTool/](https://cocos2d-x.org/docs/editors_and_tools/cocosCLTool/)
       - Note the [Cocos Prerequisites](https://docs.cocos2d-x.org/cocos2d-x/en/installation/prerequisites.html)
-      - This guide also requires Visual Studio 2013 or 2015
+      - This guide also requires Visual Studio 2013 or 2015.

   - Once you have Cocos2d-x configured, create a project using the Cocos CLI:
     - Navigate to a location where you wish to store your Cocos project.
     - Open a command window in your parent folder (Cocos CLI will create the actual project directory).
-      - Hold shift and right-click in the empty-white-space of the Explorer window.
+      - Hold down **Shift** and right-click in the empty-white-space of the Explorer window.

         ![Install PlayFab SDK](media/cmd-exe2.png)